aabbtree77/twinpeekz/README.md

     # Code for Plane intersection
   ```

-We can also do runtime polymorphism via dynamic dispatch, closures, type erasure, with some combinations.
+There is also *concept*, which is like Go's interface, but resolved at compile time and empowered with function overloading.

-Nim is a complex language with a tiny user base.
+The only truly serious Nim's drawback is that it is a complex language.
 Go v1.17 was the opposite, sadly not anymore.

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/golang.gif" alt="golang-love">